-Our primary source of liquidity historically has been cash generated from our business operations, bank loans and equity contributions from our shareholders, which have historically been sufficient to meet our working capital and capital expenditure requirements.
+Our primary source of liquidity historically has been cash generated from our business operations, equity contributions from our shareholders and fund raising from the capital market, which have historically been sufficient to meet our working capital and capital expenditure requirements.

-As of December 31, 2022, we had aggregate cash and cash equivalents of RMB707.3 million (US\$102.5 million).
+As of December 31, 2023, we had aggregate cash and cash equivalents of US\$96.2 million.